mattbryson/Codeigniter_Code_Complete/README.md

 $this->load->model('my_model') ;
 ```

-THis will create a property called *$my_model* of type *My_model*
+THis will create a property called *$my_model* of type *My_model* for the file `models/my_model.php`

-The script will generate auto complete files for all your models, controllers,  libraries,  helpers and custom core files.
+The script will generate auto complete files for all your models, controllers, libraries, helpers, hooks and custom core files.

 It supports HMVC set ups as well,  so any classes under a *modules* package will also be detected.

-It has been tested with the following layouts
+It has been tested with the following strucutres

 ```php
 $this->load->model('my_model') ;